-The objective function, Φ, is calculated using the following equation:
+In the simplest PEST run, the objective function (Φ) is calculated using the following equation:

 In the case of a groundwater model, these system responses are typically head at a point in space, concentration at a point in space, or groundwater flow to a specified zone.